 Bilateral relations

 Indonesia is a vitally important partner for Australia.
-Cooperation between Australia and Indonesia is underpinned by the Lombok Treaty (2006).
+Cooperation between Australia and Indonesia is underpinned by the Lombok Treaty (2006) which commits both countries to respect each other’s sovereignty, territorial integrity and independence.
 Both countries reaffirmed their commitment to strengthening bilateral relations in 2014 by signing a Joint Understanding on the implementation of the Lombok Treaty, which provides an agreed approach to enhancing intelligence cooperation.

 The Australia-Indonesia bilateral relationship was elevated to a Comprehensive Strategic Partnership (CSP) in 2018.
 The CSP coalesces bilateral cooperation around five broad pillars: